amd/ryzen-ai-documentation/docs/getstartex.rst

    Predicted label is cat and actual label is cat Predicted label is automobile and actual label is automobile

-Deploy the Model on the IPU
+Deploy the Model on the NPU
 ****************************

-To successfully run the model on the IPU:
+To successfully run the model on the NPU:

 - Ensure that the ``XLNX_VART_FIRMWARE`` environment variable is correctly pointing to the XCLBIN file included in the ONNX Vitis AI Execution Provider package.
-If you installed Ryzen-AI software by automatic installer, the IPU binary path is already set, however if you did the installation manually, ensure the IPU binary path is set using the following command:
+If you installed Ryzen-AI software by automatic installer, the NPU binary path is already set, however if you did the installation manually, ensure the NPU binary path is set using the following command:

 .. code-block:: bash